CiscoLives/LTRATO-2001/_sources/tasks/task4/step1.rst.txt

     from pyats.easypy import run

     def main():
-        # Find the location of the script in relation to the job file
+        # Find the location of the script concerning the job file
         <test_name1> = os.path.join('<file_with_tests1.py>')
         <test_name2> = os.path.join('<file_with_tests2.py>')